Motorcycle accidents can be caused by

 - Xavier was injured as a result of the defect.

-For questions about motorcycle accident lawsuits in California or to discuss your case confidentially with one of our skilled California personal injury attorneys, do not hesitate to contact us at Shouse Law Group.
+For questions about motorcycle accident lawsuits in California or to discuss your case confidentially with one of our skilled California auto accident attorneys, do not hesitate to contact us at Shouse Law Group.
 If your case is in Nevada, please visit our page on filing a motorcycle accident lawsuit in Nevada.

 We have local law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.